epfl-ada/ada-2023-project-vivalavada/README.md

 ##### *1. Merging*

-We were given data from two different websites - RateBeer and BeerAdvocate. in order not to waste any data, we merged the two datasets.
+We were given data from two different websites - RateBeer and BeerAdvocate.
+In order not to waste any data, we merged the two datasets.
 The exact method followed by merging is given with comments in the notebook.
 To summarize, we removed the intersection of users and ratings from the data of individual websites to avoid duplicates using the matched dataset.
 We then added the intersection back again.
-Furthermore, we mapped every beer style and every beer_id, user_id and brewery_id in the matched data to its RateBeer version.
+Furthermore, we mapped every beer style and every beer_id, user_id, and brewery_id in the matched data to its RateBeer version.

 ##### *2. Normalizing the Data*

-We standardized the ratings and each aspect of the ratings (appareance, palate, taste, and aroma) by subtracting the mean of the year for the given website and then dividing by the standard deviation of that year.
-This way, biases coming from different level of ratings from the two websites and biases of rating inflations or deflations between different years are eliminated.
+We standardized the ratings and each aspect of the ratings (appearance, palate, taste, and aroma) by subtracting the mean of the year for the given website and then dividing by the standard deviation of that year.
+This way, biases coming from different levels of ratings from the two websites and biases of rating inflations or deflations between different years are eliminated.
 As an end-effect, all the ratings in the merged dataset are directly comparable to each other.

 ##### *3. Filtering the Data*